muratk5n/thirdwave/en/README.md

 ---

-What interests are behind this campaign I wonder..
-Is BJ now 'bad for business'?

----

 WION: "UK PM Johnson to receive three more fines for lockdown breaching parties"

 ---

-Schroder, Putin, Chirac shooting the shit, it's funny
+Schroder, Putin, Chirac shooting the shit, hah

 ---